 “A few pages from her diaries,” he replied.

 He gave me those few pages to read.
 Nin had spent time with different doctors of the psyche.
 There was no mention of our meeting in N.’s house, about her being the daughter of Laban, about the mandrake root and our love for one another, RAM, our separation, the Pentacle, the Long Kiss.
-There was a mention of many other things, her circle of friends in Europe and America, her many affairs, her thoughts on what constitutes the Gift, her Art of Writing.
+There was a mention of many other things, her circle of friends in Europe and America, Henry Miller, her other affairs, her thoughts on the Gift, and the Art.

 Poring over those pages, I saw that she had gained in skill and insight.
 She had re-phrased her life.
 When she wrote it all down, when I read it all, again and again, everything was always different.
 Re-reading her, it was as if one had misread her before.
 A moving mosaic.

 The writer de-constructs, dis-integrates.
-The inner shards are organized afresh, the lens of the eye is cleansed, there is a re-integration, an individuation, a mingling of archetypes, a pre-occupation with the word, a shaping and a re-shaping or what one wanted to say in the first place and of what one has said many times.
+The inner shards are organized afresh, the lens of the eye is cleansed, in the space of a wink there is re-integration, an individuation, a mingling of archetypes, a pre-occupation with the word, a shaping and a re-shaping of what one wanted to say in the first place and of what one has said many times.
 Did she write all that?

 I wrote it in her diaries.